 This bit allows deactivation of the RTSN output by the transmitter.
-This output is manually asserted and negated by the appropriate commands issued via the command register.
+This output is manually asserted and negated by the appropriate commands issued via the SOPR and ROPR registers.
 MR2[5] set to 1 caused the RTSN to be reset automatically one bit time after the character(s) in the transmit shift register and in the THR (if any) are completely transmitted (including the programmed number of stop bits) if a previously issued transmitter disable is pending.
 This feature can be used to automatically terminate the transmission as follows:

-- Program the auto-reset mode: MR2[5]=1 - 2.
+- 1. Program the auto-reset mode: MR2[5]=1 - 2.
 Enable transmitter, if not already enabled - 3.
-Assert RTSN via command - 4.
+Set OPR[0] or OPR[1] to '1' via the SOPR and ROPR registers - 4.
 Send message - After the last character of the message is loaded to the THR, disable the transmitter.
 (If the transmitter is underrun, a special case exists.
 See note below.) - The last character will be transmitted and the RTSN will be reset one bit time after the last stop bit is sent.